by Tammy Borowiecki, Director, Professional Development

-ADRIA runs the National Introductory Arbitration course in Calgary twice per year and in Edmonton three times per year.
+ADRIA runs the National Introductory Arbitration course in Calgary and Edmonton twice per year.
 On the last day of the course, you will view an arbitration hearing video and are provided with written evidence.
 You have 30-days from the last day of this course to write an Award on this case.
 The exam is pass/fail.
 A pass fulfills the requirements to apply for a Q.Arb designation.

 No practical experience is needed to apply for a Q.Arb designation however you still need to go through the application process - a designation is not automatically issued simply by completing the course.